isaac-higzz/alx-system_engineering-devops/0x00-shell_basics/README.md

-displaying the contents list of my current directory
+displaying list content of 1-listit